carolcamaral/genotypes_annotation/README.md

    ```bash
        lcd $MYSCRATCH/work_genotypes
    ````
    4.7.
 Transfer files from remote to local using GET.
-Example:
+Example (You can replace TONIC* with the filenames or patterns you need):
    ```bash
        get TONIC*
    ````
-   You can replace TONIC* with the filenames or patterns you need 4.8.
+   4.8.
 Exit pshell:
    ```bash
        exit